shinseung428/CapsNet_Tensorflow/README.md

 | capsule_dynamic  |     8.2M   |  89.02%  |

 Both baseline_network and capsule_dynamic networks achieved about 89% accuracy on the fashion-mnist dataset.
-This result is obtained after training the network for 5 epochs.
+This result was obtained after training the network for 5 epochs.
 Higher accuracy is expected when the network is trained more than 5 epochs.

 ## Test 3 (smallNORB(random crop) -> smallNORB(center crop))
 **size of the input(in main.py) should be changed to 32x32 before running this test**